Koshigaya Natural Hot Spring Bijin-no-yu Yunohana

 Nearby spots

-This single-floor wooden house, built using the architectural style called 'Sukiya,' has been praised and written about by the Japanese literature researcher Donald Keene.
+This single-floor wooden house, built using the 'Sukiya' architectural style, has been praised and written about by the Japanese literature researcher Donald Keene.
 The facility now serves as a place to introduce the Sōka area's culture of tea ceremony, flower arrangement, and classical instruments such as koto and shamisen.
-Furthermore, the facility is also open as a resting area where visitors, at a small sum, can enjoy a cup of tea.
+Furthermore, the facility is also open as a resting area where visitors can enjoy a cup of tea for a small fee.

 Soka Matsubara Walking Trail